-BRIGHT FUTURES — Numerous Nederland choir students rank No. 1 in All-Region showing - Port Arthur News
+BRIGHT FUTURES — Numerous Nederland High choir students rank No. 1 in All-Region showing - Port Arthur News

 From Nederland High, there were 59 students who made the All-Region Choir, 42 students made the Mixed Choir (the top choir) and 36 students were chosen to advance to Pre-Area at the end of November in their next round of competitions.

-Simmons, a senior choir students, describes her fellow choir members as the best support group imaginable.
+Simmons, a senior choir student, describes her fellow choir members as the best support group imaginable.

 “We even consider each other family,” she said.
 “Therefore, having so many students share the same love for music and who are capable of showing strong leadership shows that Nederland choir kids are ones that you should watch out for.”